 It also spent $855,870 on an anti-waste and environmental health campaign.
 Among the things the environmental health campaigned on was opposition to genetically modified food.
 However, scientific authorities reject the case against so-called GMOs, with Slate writer William Saletan characterizing the anti-food crusade as “full of fraud, fearmongering, and errors.”

 Andrew Behar serves as the CEO.
-Danielle Fugere serves as President and Chief Counsel.
-Conrad MacKerron serves as Senior Vice President.
-Thomas Van Dyck serves as the Chairman and Secretary of the Board of Directors.
-Among those who serve on the board of directors is Carl Pope, former Chairman of the Sierra Club.
+Danielle Fugere serves as president and chief counsel.
+Conrad MacKerron serves as senior vice president.
+Thomas Van Dyck serves as the chairman and secretary of the Board of Directors.
+Among those who serve on the board of directors is Carl Pope, a former chairman of the Sierra Club.